hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-dtap-in-pods.md

 ## Install pyspark

 There are lots of way to install Spark.
-The simplest way is to install pyspark package directly using ```pip install pyspark```.
+The simplest way is to install the pyspark package directly using ```pip install pyspark```.
 Run the following to install the prerequisite packages and pyspark.

 ```bash
 # install pyspark & Java